-▶ Prior Law: 27%, 30%, 35%, and 38.6%.
+•27 percent, 30 percent, 35 percent and 38.6 percent.

-These reductions had been scheduled to phase in and reach these bracketed rates in 2006.
-It is important to note that after 2010, rates above 15% are scheduled to revert to the pre-2001 levels (i.e., 15%, 28%, 31%, 36%, and 39.6%).
-A high-earning taxpayer would then see his effective marginal rate increase from 35% back to 39.6%, which is an 11.6% increment.
+These reductions have been scheduled to phase in and reach these bracketed rates in 2006.
+It is important to note that after 2010, rates above 15 percent are scheduled to revert to the pre-2001 levels (i.e., 15 percent, 28 percent, 31 percent, 36 percent and 39.6 percent).
+A high-earning taxpayer would then see his effective marginal rate increase from 35 percent back to 39.6 percent, which is an 11.6 percent increment.

 But that, of course, is the foundation on which these new laws are based.
-The economy needs a boost so let's make more tax dollars available to be invested in the growth of businesses and the economy.
+The economy needs a boost, so let's make more tax dollars available to be invested in the growth of businesses and the economy.
 The end result should be more jobs and a healthier economy.